jrpotter/notebook/notes/set/choice.md

 > Any infinite subset of $\omega$ is equinumerous to $\omega$.

-Back: No. There exists a choice function for $\omega$.
+Back: No. There already exists a choice function for $\omega$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1745076132156-->
 END%%